elastic/examples/Security_Analytics/ssh_analysis/README.md

 Once indexing is complete this command will return.

-* Verify that data is succesfully indexed into Elasticsearch
+* Verify that data is successfully indexed into Elasticsearch

   Running `http://localhost:9200/cef-ssh-*/_count` should return a response a `"count":114147`